nushell/nushell.github.io/book/commands/str_screaming-snake-case.md

 ## Examples

-convert a string to camelCase
+convert a string to SCREAMING_SNAKE_CASE
 ```shell
 >  "NuShell" | str screaming-snake-case
 ```

-convert a string to camelCase
+convert a string to SCREAMING_SNAKE_CASE
 ```shell
 >  "this_is_the_second_case" | str screaming-snake-case
 ```

-convert a string to camelCase
+convert a string to SCREAMING_SNAKE_CASE
 ```shell
 > "this-is-the-first-case" | str screaming-snake-case
 ```